Will Your Medicare Plan Be On Your Side Against Cancer?

 I vividly remember as a 12 year-old being in the surgery waiting room at Baptist Hospital in Memphis, Tennessee on a snowy January day.
-My father – my best friend, my baseball coach, my golf teacher and playing partner, my fellow history buff and my hero – was undergoing surgery for a supposedly benign tumor in his kidney.
+My dad – my best friend, my baseball coach, my golf teacher and playing partner, my fellow history buff and my hero – was undergoing surgery for a supposedly benign tumor in his kidney.
 (The picture above is my dad and me from around 1969)

 “Benign” was a word I had just learned a few days earlier.
 I knew it was a good word.
 A word my father and mother were using with a sense of relief and comfort.
 It was almost like a friend.